|Quick Facts: Cost Estimators|

 Cost estimators typically need a bachelor’s degree to enter the occupation, although workers with several years of experience in construction sometimes qualify in that industry without a degree.

-Employment of cost estimators is projected to show little or no change from 2020 to 2030.
+Employment of cost estimators is projected to decline 3 percent from 2022 to 2032.

-Despite limited employment growth, about 17,800 openings for cost estimators are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Despite declining employment, about 18,000 openings for cost estimators are projected each year, on average, over the decade.
+All of those openings are expected to result from the need to replace workers who transfer to other occupations or exit the labor force, such as to retire.